ananingfosu/spotplaylist/README.md

     d.
 Fill in the App Name and App Description.
 Agree to the terms and conditions.
     e.
 Once the app is created, you will see your **Client ID** and **Client Secret**.
     f.
 Click on "Edit Settings".
-    g.
-Under "Redirect URIs", add `http://localhost:3000/callback`.
+    g.e.
+Under "Redirect URIs", add `https://spotplaylist.netlify.app/callback`.
 This is crucial for the OAuth flow to work correctly during development.

 3.  **Update `script.js`:**